onzfonz/comp227/src/content/8/en/part8d.md

 #### Exercise 8.19

-Addition of a diary entry is now very error prone since user can type anything to the input fields.
+The addition of a diary entry is now very error prone since the user can type anything to the input fields.
-The situation must be improved.
+We must improve this situation.

-Modify the input form so that the date is set with a HTML [date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) input element, and the weather and visibility are set with HTML [radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).
+Modify the input form so that the date is set with an HTML [`date`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) input element, and the weather and visibility are set with HTML [radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).
 We have already used radio buttons in [part 6](/en/part6/many_reducers#store-with-complex-state), that material may or may not be useful...